-In the case of a participant's termination by the Corporation other than for cause, if such participant is deemed to be on longterm disability or if such participant retires before the end of a Performance Cycle, the number of RSUs which will vest at such event will be pro-rated based on the number of months worked at the end of the Performance Cycle.
+In the case of a participant's termination by the Corporation other than for cause, if such participant is deemed to be on longterm disability or if such participant retires before the end of a performance cycle, the number of RSUs which will vest at such event will be pro-rated based on the number of months worked at the end of the performance cycle and all PSUs will be cancelled immediately.

-In the case of a participant's death before the end of a Performance Cycle, the number of RSUs which will vest will be prorated based on the number of months worked at the end of the fiscal year preceding the participant's death.
+In the case of a participant's death before the end of a performance cycle, the number of RSUs which will vest will be pro-rated based on the number of months worked at the end of the fiscal year preceding the participant's death and all PSUs will be cancelled immediately.